Some Jews have reported that they have had long-time friends and neighbors spit in their

 JOHN 7:51

-51 Does our law judge [any] man, before it hears him, and knows what he does?
+51 Does our law judge any man, before it hears him, and knows what he does?

-anyone who does not sacrifice to the Lord is cursed, everyone who does not stone any man or
+The Torah curses anyone who does not perform the works of the Law as written.
+Therefore anyone who does not sacrifice to the Lord is cursed, everyone who does not stone any man or woman who takes the name of the Lord in vain is cursed, etc.

-Therefore there can be no salvation in the Torah, for God made it impossible for man to keep all 613 laws, thereby ensuring that Man could never be righteous through his own works.
+There is no salvation in the Torah, for God made it impossible for man to keep all 613 laws, thereby ensuring that Man could never be righteous through his own works.

 The animal sacrifices were a reminder to the fathers that they could never attain righteousness through the Torah, so the sacrifices were a reminder that God, through His grace alone, made a substitute upon which the sins could be placed which through death would satisfy His justice for sin.
 He allowed the use of animals, for animals have no sins of their own, thereby showing that a perfect sacrifice needed to be sinless in His sight.